 Rated “V” for vulgar

 Politicians often send out conflicting messages.
 When Sensation was making its way to New York, bishops, mayors and community leaders voiced their displeasure.
-They claimed that the exhibition in general and Ofili’s piece in particular was too vulgar to be shown.
+They claimed that the exhibition in general and Ofili’s piece in particular was too vulgar for the public.
 At the same time, they critiqued the museum’s decision to ban minors from attending.

 He labelled the art “sick stuff,” claiming that it was “desecrating someone else’s religion.”

-Chris Ofili was raised Catholic, but that didn’t matter.
-Giuliani and many religious leaders were determined to hold on to their misunderstandings, despite never seeing the piece in person.
-They didn’t care that the artist belonged to their religion, and they didn’t ask for the meaning behind the strange medium.
+Chris Ofili grew up Catholic, but that didn’t matter.
+Giuliani and many religious leaders held on to their misunderstandings, despite never seeing the piece in person.
+They didn’t care that the artist belonged to their religion, and they didn’t ask for the meaning behind the unique medium.

 While men like Giuliani aimed to destroy the institution that supported Ofili, the drama and exposure drew more eyes to his art.